MidCoard/MinecraftNativesDownloader/README.md

 ❌❌ means not planned,
 ❌ means not supported , ✅ means supported, - means not tested or not matter.

+# Contribution

+If you have any ideas or suggestions, please open an issue or pull request.

+Platforms with the unsupported architecture such as **Windows arm64** or **Linux arm64** is welcome to contribute.

 # License